-High in the Japan Alps, this unique experience awaits your arrival.
+High in the Japan Alps, this unique wilderness experience awaits your arrival.

 Requires a car rental or cab, no public transport nearby.

 High in the alps of Japan, this wooden cabin is nestled in the clouds.